 Security scanner integration

 Integrating a security scanner into GitLab consists of providing end users with a CI/CD job definition they can add to their CI/CD configuration files to scan their GitLab projects.
 This job should then output its results in a GitLab-specified format.
-These results are then automatically presented in various places in GitLab, such as the Pipeline view, merge request widget, and Security Dashboard.
+These results are then automatically presented in various places in GitLab, such as the pipeline view, merge request widget, and security dashboard.

 The scanning job is usually based on a Docker image that contains the scanner and all its dependencies in a self-contained environment.